6 Rent-Back Agreement Risks

 There are a handful of situations where buyers and sellers might enter into a rent-back agreement.
 And in the right conditions, rent-back agreements can be a beneficial arrangement for both the buyers and the sellers.

-In most cases, rent-back agreements are requested by sellers who are unable to or uninterested in moving out right away.2 Unexpected offers, family obligations, and the inability to find a new home before selling are all reasons someone might request a rent-back agreement.
-In these situations, the option to stay in the house for a few months can reduce the pressure to find a new home quickly and alleviate the stress of last-minute moves.
+• Flexibility for Sellers: Sellers who are unable to or uninterested in moving out immediately can benefit from rent-back agreements.2 Whether due to unexpected offers, family obligations, or the need to find a new home after selling, a rent-back agreement provides the flexibility to stay in the house for a specified period.
+This additional time reduces the pressure to find alternative housing quickly and alleviates the stress of last-minute moves.

 That said, rent-back agreements may not always be the best option for buyers or sellers.
 There are several rent-back agreement risks that both parties should be aware of in order to prevent their occurrence.